peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 4. The business meaning of the invoice status remains the same through the entire chain (e.g. the definition of the status ‘Accepted’ is the same in the entire chain).
 5. An Invoice may result in multiple Invoice Response messages.

+#### 3.2.2 Timeframes for response

+Timely and clear communication of invoice status will assist sellers to improve their data quality and reduce future rejections.
+This is especially important for newly on-boarded suppliers.

+It is a requirement by the Peppol BIS standard that C1 should receive a response within 3 working days.
+From an automation perspective 3 workings days is quite a long time.
+Therefor the suggested best practices are:

+1. Where C4 has implemented automated processing, it is best practice to send a response / C4 confirmation of receipt within 1 hour, i.e. AB- acknowledgement or a more advanced processing status.
+2. During C4 processing (manual or automated), when invoice status changes, the change of status should be communicated to C1 within 1 hour or as soon as applicable.
+E.g. the status changes from AB- Acknowledgement to RE- Rejected.

-#### 4.2.1 Status codes
+#### 3.2.3 Status codes

 The PEPPOL BIS Invoice Response supports a number of optional and mandatory status codes.
 In order to have a proper understanding of the status of invoices in the process there is a strict order in which the status codes need to be used.
 The order is shown in the table below.

-Note that individual ERP vendors may have different process flow implementations and thus might not generate a status that corresponds with the codes in this list.
+> Note that individual ERP vendors may have different process flow implementations and thus might not generate a status that corresponds with the codes in this list.
 Also the ERP vendor might not use the statusses in the same orders as defined here.

 | Status Code   | UNECE name                | BIS usage                                                                                                                                                                                                                                                                         | Clarification on requirements | Mandatory | Final |
 |--             |----                       |----------                                                                                                                                                                                                                                                                         |--                             |--         |--     |